innowebau/silverstripe-image-templated-shortcode/readme.md

 ## Overview

-Render shortcode images using SS template
+Renders image shortcodes (from the WYSIWYG editor) using the default SS image template `DBFile_image`.

+This is useful if you want to use for example [resonsive images](https://github.com/heyday/silverstripe-responsive-images) or similar for your WYSIWYG images.

 ## Requirements